rocksmash1/reseller-tools/README.md

 3. Press the "Bot" category on the left and press "Add Bot" in purple.
 4. Under the username it will say "Token" and click the blue text to reveal it.
 Then put this in the token variable in line 19 of the script.

+**Remember to use the OAUTH link in the developer site to add the bot to your server**

+How to run:
+1. Open the script in a text editor and put your token in the token variable and save
+2. Open a Command Prompt window and navigate to the folder
+3. Run python tools.py

 Requirements:
 Python 3.6.5 or greater
 discord.py v0.16.12